TestGorilla LogoTestGorilla Logo

 Like other types of psychometric tests used in recruitment, cognitive ability tests for employment can either focus on one individual skill (e.g. numerical reasoning) or cover almost every type of intelligence, similarly to a general intelligence test.

-The questions themselves are not especially difficult on their own, but there’s usually a built-in time limit that forces the candidate to think quickly.
-In most cases, cognitive ability tests only take 10-30 minutes to complete.
+While the questions themselves are not overly challenging, a built-in time limit forces the candidate to think quickly.
+In most cases, cognitive ability tests only take 10 to 30 minutes to complete, mimicking the fast-paced nature of real-world decision-making to help you accurately predict a candidate’s workplace performance and adaptability to new situations.

-At TestGorilla, we’ve broken down the core cognitive abilities into individual 10-minute tests.
-You can combine up to five single tests in an assessment and use it to evaluate potential candidates’ skills.
+At TestGorilla, we’ve broken down the core cognitive abilities into individual 9 to 13 minute tests.
+You can combine up to five single tests in an assessment to create a balanced mix of cognitive tests and tests of role-specific skills and use it to evaluate candidates’ skills.

 Is a cognitive ability test the same as an IQ test?